 IrvinGQ is a market-leading £45million global business, employing nearly 350 people in the UK and France.
-We preserve the internationally established brand names of Irvin & GQ Parachutes and maintain the proud traditions of these predecessors in continuing to supply products of quality and reliability for nearly 100 years.
+We preserve the internationally established brand names of Irvin & GQ Parachutes and maintain the proud traditions of these predecessors in continuing to supply products of quality and reliability for 100 years.

 Our work is highly skilled, interesting and very meaningful.
 We regularly hear of and publicise incidents where lives have been saved by the products made by our employees.
 The IrvinGQ Caterpillar Club is still in existence today.